tanjo3/tww_apworld/docs/setup_en.md

 name and port number from the room's host.

 Once you do, follow these steps to connect to the room:
-1. Run the TWW AP Randomizer Client.
+1. Run the TWW AP Randomizer Build.
 If this is the first time you've opened the randomizer, you'll need to specify the path to your The Wind Waker ISO and the output folder for the randomized ISO.
-These will be saved for the next time you open the client.
+These will be saved for the next time you open the program.
 2. Modify any cosmetic convenience tweaks and player customization options as desired.
 [This repository](https://github.com/Sage-of-Mirrors/Custom-Wind-Waker-Player-Models) contains a collection of custom player models for The Wind Waker.
 Follow the installation instructions there to set up custom player models.